Pat Tetreault, Ph.D.

 - Taking action!

-Allies are often defined as non-members of the target group.
-For the LGBTQ population, this defines a straight ally.
 While it is important for individuals to be free to openly identify their orientation and identity to others, it should not be a requirement.
-When we incorporate identity as a main component of our definition of an ally we are presuming that all allies, by definition, are not LGBTQ.
+When we incorporate identity as a main component of our definition of an ally we are presuming that all allies, by definition, are not LGBTQA+.
 Therefore, we are treating identities that can be somewhat fluid as if they are not.
 There are pros and cons to having orientation as a primary component of the definition of an ally - it can be powerful and sometimes more effective in a particular situation, for straight allies to speak up and act on behalf of a community or individual that has less power and privilege in a situation.
 And, some allies want their orientation to be known to others.
 It is perfectly acceptable to be out as a heterosexual.
 It is also normative and accepted to be straight and it can help some individuals feel more comfortable identifying as a straight ally.

-On the other hand, there is a breadth of diversity within the LGBTQ community.
+On the other hand, there is a breadth of diversity within the LGBTQA+ community.
 Sexual orientation and gender identity, although not changeable, can be somewhat fluid and our gender expression may and can vary.
 Our own definitions and expression of who we are can vary.
-And, not all LGBTQ people, like non-LGBTQ people, are supportive and accepting of the LGBTQ community or knowledgeable and accepting of the diversity that exists within the community.
+And, not all LGBTQA+ people, like non-LGBTQA+ people, are supportive and accepting of the LGBTQA+ community or knowledgeable and accepting of the diversity that exists within the community.
 When individuals come out to themselves and others also varies.
 Being an ally to one's community should not depend on how one identifies.
-How an individual identifies is based on the individual's definition.
+How an individual identifies is based on the individual's definition of who they are.
 While it is impossible to totally take identity out of the definition of ally, it is not required.
 In defining an ally based on behavior, individuals can choose when and how they identify themselves to others based on their orientation and identity.

 What is Advocacy?

 An advocate is an individual who is proactive and actively working to improve conditions and the environment so that it is more socially just.
 Some define advocates as members of the target group who are working on behalf of their community or communities.
-While it is not possible to totally take identity out of the definitions of ally and advocate, at UNL we are defining an ally as an individual who is pro-LGBTQ and actively committed to diversity and inclusion, mutual respect (our allies deserve to be treated with the same respect and dignity that we all deserve) and personal safety (providing an environment where we are committed to providing an environment where all people of all orientations and identities are safe from prejudice and discrimination).
+While it is not possible to totally take identity out of the definitions of ally and advocate, at UNL we are defining an ally as an individual who is pro-LGBTQA+ and actively committed to diversity and inclusion, mutual respect (all allies deserve to be treated with the same respect and dignity that we all deserve) and personal safety (providing an environment where we are committed to equitable treatment, dignity and respect for all orientations and identities and all are safe from prejudice and discrimination).

-When we assume that allies are straight, we then require those LGBTQ individuals who work for equity for the LGBTQ community be out or living openly.
-If we are LGBTQ-identified and claim the label ally and it is associated with a heterosexual identity, it implies that their identity and orientation is known at that point in time.
+When we assume that allies are straight, we then require those LGBTQA+ individuals who work for equity for the LGBTQA+ community be out or living openly.
+If we are LGBTQA+-identified and claim the label ally and it is associated with a heterosexual identity, it implies that their identity and orientation is known at that point in time.
 It also means we need to define and identify advocates (as non-members of the target group working for their community).
-We have opted to use a definition of allies that does not require people to make known their orientation.
-We hope that all individuals are comfortable with this lack of distinction about sexual orientation and gender identity in posting their commitment to being an ally even though it is not entirely possible to remove identity when using the word ally.
+We have opted to use a definition of allies that does not require people to make known their orientation or identity.
+We hope that all individuals are comfortable with this lack of distinction about sexual orientation and gender identity in posting their commitment to being an ally even though it is not entirely possible to remove identity when using the word ally because of the common connotation that an ally is not a member of the targeted group.

 What is Sexual Orientation and Homosexuality?"Answers to Your Questions For a Better Understanding of Sexual Orientation & Homosexuality" by the American Psychological Association